14 Top-Rated Beaches near Philadelphia

 Aside from the big beach, popular tourist attractions include the city's iconic lighthouse and the state's only marine mammal stranding center.
 The marine mammal center has a sea life museum and an observation tank.

 The La Sammana Resort is a stylish newer hotel on Brigantine Avenue in the city's shopping district (a few blocks from the beach).
-Rooms have a kitchenette, and the hotel has a nice rooftop pool and terrace with ocean views.
-For added value there's free parking and free Wi-Fi.
+The studio, one-bedroom, and two-bedroom units each have a kitchenette, and the hotel has a nice rooftop pool and terrace with ocean views.
+For added value, there's free parking and free Wi-Fi.

 Frequently Asked Questions